trutzzi/raspberry_srv/README.md

 # raspberry_srv

-Smal Raspberry interface  and backend srv code.
+Smal Web interface for your Raspberry PI srv.

+The interface is written in Romanian (RO).

+Dependency (json, psutil, sqlite3, flask_cors, flask, from gpiozero, sqlite3)

+It is show you a web interface with DLNA stats, NAS stats and pi time.